Conjoint Associate Professor Richard Clancy

 |2015||Hungerford C, Hodgson D, Clancy Richard, Monisse-Redman M, Bostwick R, Jones T, Mental Health Care:an Introduction for Health Professionals in Australia, Wiley, Milton, 608 (2015) [A4]|

 |2012||Hungerford C, Hodgson D, Clancy RV, Jones T, Harrison A, Hart C, Mental Health Care: An introduction for health professionals, John Wiley & Sons, Milton, QLD, 511 (2012) [A2]|

 Journal article (17 outputs)

-Stockings EA, Bowman JA, Bartlem KM, McElwaine KM, Baker AL, Terry M, et al., 'Implementation of a smoke-free policy in an inpatient psychiatric facility: Patient-reported adherence, support, and receipt of nicotine-dependence treatment', International Journal of Mental Health Nursing, 24 342-349 (2015) [C1]
+Stockings EAL, Bowman JA, Bartlem KM, Mcelwaine KM, Baker AL, Terry M, et al., 'Implementation of a smoke-free policy in an inpatient psychiatric facility: Patient-reported adherence, support, and receipt of nicotine-dependence treatment', International Journal of Mental Health Nursing, 24 342-349 (2015) [C1]